Saturday, 26 December 2015

 BROKEN MINDS BRING BAD LUCK

-Suspiria is a ghost train of a film.
+A ghost train of a film.
 It also looks gorgeous, even when it’s showing us extremely ugly things.
-The plot can be summarised in one short line ('woman discovers witches'), but the pleasure of the film is in its atmosphere and its design and it’s full on, balls out, bonkers bombast, a surreal nightmare in Technicolor with a deafening soundtrack.
+The plot can be summarised in one short line ('young woman discovers witches'), but the pleasure of the film is in its atmosphere and its design and it’s full on, balls out, bonkers bombast, a surreal nightmare in Technicolor with a deafening soundtrack.
 It’s the sort of film where a young woman frantically crawls through a tiny window to escape a killer, only to fall into a room full of razor wire.
 It’s a wonder, and a hell of a ride.

 THE PRIZE, AND KNOWING WHERE THE REAL THING LIES